szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Rendering engine``: Determines which chat-output renderer PyGPT uses: the normal ``WebEngine / Chromium`` renderer provides full HTML/CSS/JavaScript output, while the ``legacy`` value uses the simpler Markdown renderer for compatibility and troubleshooting.
 The value is applied at startup, so changing it requires a restart.

-* ``OpenGL hardware acceleration``: Controls GPU acceleration for the Chromium/WebEngine renderer; when disabled, PyGPT starts Chromium with the ``--disable-gpu`` flag.
-Disable it if WebEngine shows driver-related crashes, graphical corruption, or other GPU rendering problems; it has no effect on the legacy renderer.
+* ``OpenGL hardware acceleration``: Enables OpenGL hardware acceleration for interface rendering.
+Disable it if you experience GPU driver issues, graphical artifacts, or rendering crashes.
 Default: True.

 * ``Use proxy``: Routes supported outbound API/SDK connections through the proxy configured below instead of connecting directly.
 Enable it when your network requires an HTTP/SOCKS proxy or when you deliberately want provider traffic to use one.
 Default: False.

 * ``Proxy address``: Specifies the proxy URL used by supported API clients when ``Use proxy`` is enabled.
 It may include the scheme, host, port, and optional credentials, for example ``http://proxy.example.com`` or ``socks5://user:pass@host:port``.

+* ``RPM limit``: Limits how many model API requests PyGPT may issue per minute.
+Set ``0`` to disable PyGPT-side RPM limiting.
+Default: 60.

 * ``Application environment (os.environ)``: Defines environment variables that PyGPT adds to its process environment during startup.
 Use this for provider SDKs, local model servers, proxies, or integrations that read configuration from environment variables.